polito-WA1-2025-exam/labs-wehopewepass/README.md

-# Group "GROUP NAME"
+# Group "WeHopeWePass"

 ## Members
-- s123456 LASTNAME FIRSTNAME
-- s123456 LASTNAME FIRSTNAME
-- s123456 LASTNAME FIRSTNAME
+- s339541 KURMAKU JON
+- s290918 ALABEDIN ISMAIL ZEIN

-# Exercise "NAME OF EXERCISE"
+# Exercise "Poke"

 # Lab Journal
+-Lab 00 -- "Poke" exercise choosen,
 (you may update this file to keep track of the progress of your group work, throughout the weeks)